 The second stage of the open call closes on 10 September, after which the teams present their proposals to the selection panel.
 The panel consists of Beatrice Galilee, independent curator based in New York, Anniina Koivu, writer, curator and educator based in Milan and Lausanne, Tuomas Siitonen, architect, graphic designer and exhibition designer based in Helsinki, Ilkka Suppanen, architect and designer based in Milan and Helsinki, and Hanna Harris as chair of panel.
 The winning exhibition concept will be announced in autumn 2019.

 The 17th International Architecture Exhibition of La Biennale di Venezia will open to the public on 23 May 2020 and close on 29 November.
-More information on the Biennale website.
+More information on the Biennale website through this link.